-Our recommended tours to explore the Atacama Desert feature the natural highlights of the driest desert on Earth.
-Giant sand dunes, jagged canyons, enormous salt flats and boiling geysers, not to mention a smoking volcano…
+Our recommended Atacama Desert tours feature the natural highlights of the driest desert on Earth.
+Giant sand dunes, jagged canyons, enormous salt flats, and boiling geysers, not to mention a smoking volcano…

 Puerto Varas - Torres del Paine - Atacama Desert - Santiago de Chile